ECB's Stark tells Ireland to ramp up austerity

 Jack O'Connor, general president of Ireland's largest trade union, SIPTU, said workers would not stand for Stark's prescriptions.
 "It's a good day for Europe that he resigned," he said.

-(Additional reporting by Conor Humphries; editing by Ron Askew; Editing by Ramya Venugopal; Editing by Ruth Pitchford)
+(Reporting by Carmel Crimmins; Editing by Ramya Venugopal; Editing by Ruth Pitchford)